-This opportunity is offered to candidates accepted into the Jacobs School of Medicine and Biomedical Sciences whose individual life experiences and perspectives will enhance inclusion in our community.
+This fellowship is offered to medical students whose individual life experiences and perspectives will enhance inclusion in our community.

 We are not accepting applications for the Diversity and Inclusion Fellowship at the moment.

 Details for the 2022 application will be posted as they are made available.

 There is a $5,000 annual tuition allowance for four years; $20,000 total.

 Applicants for the fellowship must be accepted as first-year medical students at the Jacobs School of Medicine and Biomedical Sciences.

 Applicants who have received other scholarships from the Office of Admissions are not eligible.

 Details for the 2021 application will be posted as they become available.

 Awardees will be notified at a time to be determined.

 There are two important parts of the application process: